 - A CONVENIENT TRAVEL CUTLERY SET - The lightweight and space-saving all-in-one compact picnic set for outdoor adventures and urban activities.
 Stackable camping dining set with elastic harness to keep the camping bowls and plates together and closed.
 Ideal as a lunchbox in the office and on the go - or when going camping and hiking.
 With the small containers you can bring a salad separated from the main meal or a handful of nuts and seeds.
 This set includes a Lunchbox cutlery and foldable cup.

 - TIGHTLY CLOSED FOOD CONTAINERS & PRACTICAL TRAVEL CUTLERY - The three different containers in this camping plate and utensil set can be safely closed.
 This reusable cutlery set is ideal when preparing a picnic with your family or when preparing your lunch box meal for work.
-The set includes a mesh bagwhere this durable bio plastic mess kits for camping can be easily stowed away and it fits into any backpack.
 The light weight also makes this travel mess kit fit perfectly in your hiking set.

 - CAMPING SET MADE OF BIO BASED PLASTICS FROM PLANTS - The picnic plate, food containers and camping cutlery in this mess kit is entirely made of plastics from plants.
 It is an excellent substitute to fossil fuel based mess kits.
 Light My Fire's tableware for camping are all made in Sweden in our own factory and the plastic material used is always bio based.
 The plastic is always 100% BPA free which makes the perfect mess kits for scouts and for your kids lunch box for school.

-- PACKAGE CONTENT - Picnic cutlery set "MEALKIT 8 Pcs" - Including: 1 x plate / lid 16.9 Oz, 1 x bowl 30.4 Oz, 2 x airtight storage containers with lid (5.7 Oz / 10.8 Oz), 1 x Spork Light My Fire, 1 x harness, 1x cutting board, 1x foldable cup, 1 x mesh bag.
+- PACKAGE CONTENT - Picnic cutlery set "MEALKIT 8 Pcs" - Including: 1 x plate / lid 16.9 Oz, 1 x bowl 30.4 Oz, 2 x airtight storage containers with lid (5.7 Oz / 10.8 Oz), 1 x Spork Light My Fire, 1 x harness, 1x cutting board, 1x foldable cup.
 Microwave and dishwasher safe.
 100% reusable camping eating set made of bio-based plastic and is 100% BPA free.
-The only mess kit with mesh bag you'll ever need.
+The only mess kit you'll ever need.
 The camping gear set is microwave and dishwasher safe.

 - A TRAVEL CUTLERY KIT PRODUCED IN SWEDEN - Light My Fire is a Swedish brand that creates camping accessories that reconnect us with nature, wherever we are.
 No matter which product you choose, its design, color and function are just as attractive and work in the city as in the wild.
 All plastic parts are made from bio-based plastics - for a more sustainable future.
 Light My Fire produces all their camping mess kits, fire starters and cooking and eating utensils in their facility in Sweden.